Tesla recalls over 2 million vehicles to fix defective Autopilot monitoring system

 DETROIT (AP) — Tesla is recalling more than 2 million vehicles across its model lineup to fix a defective system that’s supposed to ensure drivers are paying attention when they use Autopilot.

-Documents posted Wednesday by U.S. safety regulators say the company will send out a software update to fix the problems.
+Documents posted Wednesday by U.S. safety regulators said the company will send out a software update to fix the problems.

 The recall comes after a two-year investigation by U.S. auto safety regulators into a series of crashes that happened while the Autopilot partially automated driving system was in use.
 Some were deadly.

-The National Highway Traffic Safety Administration says its investigation found Autopilot’s method of ensuring that drivers are paying attention can be inadequate and “can lead to foreseeable misuse of the system.”
+The National Highway Traffic Safety Administration said its investigation found Autopilot’s method of ensuring that drivers are paying attention can be inadequate and “can lead to foreseeable misuse of the system.”

 The recall covers nearly all of the vehicles Tesla sold in the U.S. since it activated Autopilot late in 2015.